-Relay #1 and #2 have both a normally open and normally closed contact.
+Relay #1 and #2, and #5 through #8 have both a normally open and normally closed contacts.
 This is designed for use with motorized valves.
 The normally open (NO) contact is connected to the open connection of the valve and the normally closed (NC) contact is connected to the close connection of the valve.
-The other two relays only have a normally open contact.
+Relays #3 and #4 only have a normally open contact.
 Each relay output requires a neutral connection and an earth ground connection for proper operation.